 As you may have guessed it, scratching the blisters or sores will only make the situation worse because it leaves scars on the baby’s skin.
 No matter what, you should make sure the blisters aren’t fussed with because they could easily get infected as well.
 Once the blisters fill up with fluid, they tend to burst on their own and leak out.
 These sores will then turn into scabs that will heal completely and leave no scars if not picked at.
 Chicken pox symptoms in babies can start to show 10-12 days after coming into contact with the virus, so it is hard to know when exactly it occurred.

 What are the treatments for chicken pox in babies?

 Since it is a virus, there is very little medicine that can cure this disease.
 Normally it is a waiting game along with many homemade remedies that can ease the symptoms of chicken pox in babies.
 Contact your GP immediately if you start to notices rashes accompanied with fever.
 Chicken pox treatments for babies involve:

-- Not scratching, rubbing or irritating the blisters that form on the skin.
-If they are scratched or fussed around with it is very easy for infections to occur.
+- Do not scratch or rub the blisters that form on the skin.
+If they are scratched or fussed around then it is very easy for infections to occur.